Hercules (1997 film): Plot

-Arriving in Thebes, Hercules is met with skepticism by the locals, but then Meg appears, saying that two boys are trapped under a large rock in a gorge.
-Hercules lifts the rock and rescues the boys, unaware that they are Pain and Panic in disguise, and unwittingly releases the Hydra.
-Much to Hades's chagrin, Hercules defeats the monster and becomes a celebrated hero.
-Hercules defeats many other monsters, many of which are sent by Hades, and his popularity and fortune grow.
-However, Zeus tells him that he is not yet a "true" hero and refuses to explain what that means.
-Saddened and frustrated, Hercules spends a day out with Meg, and they start falling in love.
-Hades learns of this, and on the eve of his takeover, he holds Meg hostage and offers her freedom in exchange for Hercules surrendering his powers for a day.
-On the condition that Meg will be unharmed, Hercules accepts and is heartbroken after learning that Meg was working for Hades all along.
+Hades stages an accident with the disguised Pain and Panic to lure Hercules into a fight with the Hydra.
+Hercules defeats the monster, earning the respect and admiration of the Thebans.
+He defeats many other monsters afterward, each of them sent by Hades, and becomes a celebrated hero.
+However, Zeus tells him that he is not yet a "true" hero but refuses to explain what that means.
+Saddened and frustrated, Hercules spends a day out with Meg, during which they fall in love with each other.
+Realizing this, Hades, on the eve of his takeover, holds Meg hostage and offers her freedom in exchange for Hercules surrendering his strength.
+On the condition that Meg will be unharmed, Hercules accepts but is heartbroken after learning that Meg was working for Hades all along.

-Hades unleashes the Titans, who climb Olympus and defeat the gods, while the Cyclops goes to Thebes to kill Hercules.
+Hades unleashes the Titans, who defeat the gods on Olympus, while the Cyclops goes to Thebes to kill Hercules.
 Hercules uses his wits to defeat the Cyclops.
-Unfortunately, during the battle, Meg is mortally injured (while saving Hercules from a falling building).
-This breaks Hades's promise that Meg would not be harmed, so Hercules regains his strength.
-Hercules and Pegasus fly to Olympus, free the gods and vanquish the Titans, but Meg dies before he can return to her.
+During the battle, Meg is mortally injured while saving Hercules from a falling pillar.
+This breaks Hades's deal, so Hercules regains his strength.
+Hercules and Pegasus fly to Olympus, free the gods and vanquish the Titans, but Meg dies from her injuries.